 This is higher than the interest you might earn from your brokerage money market fund.
 As you need more cash to make future investments, you can easily transfer the cash to your broker.

-Even if you don’t keep your investment cash in a Savings Builder account, it’s an excellent place for your regular savings.
-Maybe, you can find a new home for your sinking funds.
+Even if you don’t keep your investment cash in a savings builder account, it’s an excellent place for your regular savings.
+Maybe, you can find a new home for your savings builder accounts.

 Another unconventional idea is to invest in yourself.
 Too often, we focus on how we can invest our cash in other businesses to earn passive income.